the-stoic-dev/the-stoic-dev/LOG.md

 # Work Log

+* Add linter
+* Add error handling in API routes

 ## Will Do
+* Add support to PUT an item.

+## Did
 * Look at Postman for API poking.
 * Add support to DELETE an item.